COVID vaccine for kids under 5 could be available as soon as June 21 - NewsBreak

 Once that happens, Jha said, the White House expects “that within weeks every parent who wants their child to get vaccinated will be able to get an appointment.”

-The post COVID vaccine for kids under 5 could be available as soon as June 21 appeared first on Ohio Capital Journal .
+The post COVID vaccine for kids under 5 could be available as soon as June 21 appeared first on Florida Phoenix .